Union Square Park Capital Management LLC Buys 148,808 Shares of Cantaloupe, Inc. (NASDAQ:CTLP)

-Union Square Park Capital Management LLC raised its stake in shares of Cantaloupe, Inc. (NASDAQ:CTLP) by 25.9% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 723,808 shares of the technology company’s stock after buying an additional 148,808 shares during the period.
-Cantaloupe makes up 2.7% of Union Square Park Capital Management LLC’s portfolio, making the stock its 7th biggest position.
-Union Square Park Capital Management LLC owned about 1.02% of Cantaloupe worth $7,803,000 as of its most recent filing with the Securities and Exchange Commission.
+Union Square Park Capital Management LLC increased its stake in Cantaloupe, Inc. (NASDAQ:CTLP) by 25.9% during the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 723,808 shares of the technology company’s stock after acquiring an additional 148,808 shares during the quarter.
+Cantaloupe comprises 2.7% of Union Square Park Capital Management LLC’s holdings, making the stock its 7th largest holding.
+Union Square Park Capital Management LLC owned about 1.02% of Cantaloupe worth $7,803,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Other institutional investors also recently added to or reduced their stakes in the company.
-Franklin Resources Inc. acquired a new position in Cantaloupe during the 2nd quarter valued at about $32,618,000.
-Nuveen Asset Management LLC acquired a new position in shares of Cantaloupe in the 2nd quarter worth approximately $2,391,000.
-Amalgamated Bank acquired a new position in shares of Cantaloupe in the 2nd quarter worth approximately $131,000.
-California Public Employees Retirement System acquired a new position in shares of Cantaloupe in the 2nd quarter worth approximately $403,000.
-Finally, Rhumbline Advisers acquired a new position in shares of Cantaloupe in the 2nd quarter worth approximately $571,000.
-74.37% of the stock is currently owned by hedge funds and other institutional investors.
+Other hedge funds have also modified their holdings of the company.
+Franklin Resources Inc. bought a new stake in Cantaloupe in the second quarter worth approximately $32,618,000.
+Nuveen Asset Management LLC bought a new stake in Cantaloupe in the second quarter worth approximately $2,391,000.
+Amalgamated Bank bought a new stake in Cantaloupe in the second quarter worth approximately $131,000.
+California Public Employees Retirement System bought a new stake in Cantaloupe in the second quarter worth approximately $403,000.
+Finally, Rhumbline Advisers bought a new stake in Cantaloupe in the second quarter worth approximately $571,000.
+Institutional investors and hedge funds own 74.37% of the company’s stock.

-Several equities analysts have recently issued reports on the stock.
-Zacks Investment Research cut shares of Cantaloupe from a “hold” rating to a “sell” rating in a research note on Monday, November 15th.
-TheStreet cut shares of Cantaloupe from a “c-” rating to a “d” rating in a research note on Monday, January 10th.
-One investment analyst has rated the stock with a sell rating and three have assigned a buy rating to the company.
-According to MarketBeat.com, Cantaloupe presently has a consensus rating of “Buy” and a consensus price target of $15.00.

-In related news, Director Hudson Executive Capital Lp purchased 20,000 shares of the firm’s stock in a transaction that occurred on Wednesday, December 29th.
-The stock was acquired at an average cost of $7.99 per share, for a total transaction of $159,800.00.
-The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+In related news, Director Hudson Executive Capital Lp purchased 31,354 shares of the firm’s stock in a transaction that occurred on Monday, December 27th.
+The stock was acquired at an average price of $8.11 per share, for a total transaction of $254,280.94.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
 Also, CEO Sean E. Feeney purchased 5,200 shares of the firm’s stock in a transaction that occurred on Thursday, November 18th.
 The shares were bought at an average price of $9.42 per share, with a total value of $48,984.00.
 The disclosure for this purchase can be found here.
-Over the last three months, insiders bought 56,554 shares of company stock worth $463,065.
-18.51% of the stock is currently owned by insiders.
+In the last 90 days, insiders have bought 56,554 shares of company stock valued at $463,065.
+Corporate insiders own 18.51% of the company’s stock.

 Cantaloupe Profile